-Operator Symbol Example Effect AND AND or & KPMG AND Bolkiah Finds only documents mentioning both these terms OR OR Reinsurance OR insurance Finds documents mentioning either insurance or reinsurance and those which include both terms Phrase ££ 33 "insider dealing" Finds exact phrase Truncation !
+Operator Symbol Example Effect AND AND or & or [SPACE] KPMG AND Bolkiah or KPMG Bolkiah Finds only documents mentioning both these terms OR OR reinsurance OR insurance Finds documents mentioning either insurance or reinsurance and those which include both terms AND NOT % slander % libel Finds documents containing slander but not libel Phrase ££ 33 "insider dealing" Finds exact phrase Truncation !
 Fraud!
 Truncation symbol - used to find variants on the root of a word Universal Character Organiation Used to replace one character - useful for including US spellings Word Proximity /n Innocent! /10 misrepresent!
 Finds variants on innocent within 10 words of variants on misrepresent Word Proximity /s Innocent! /s misrepresent!
-Finds variants on innocent within the same sentence as variants on misrepresent Word Proximity /p Innocent! /p misrepresent!
-Finds variants on innocent within the same paragraph as variants on misrepresent Parenthesis () (cartel or price fixing) AND lysine All results will contain lysine and either cartel or price fixing
+Finds variants on innocent within the same sentence as variants on misrepresent Word Proximity /р Innocent! /p misrepresent!
+Finds variants on innocent within the same paragraph as variants on misrepresent Parenthesis () (cartel or price fixing) AND lysine All results will contain lysine and either cartel or price fixing Search for words in the title TI() TI(securitisation) Finds documents with the term in the title Turns off plurals and equivalents # #securitisation Finds securitisation but not securitisations